-Policy OS-2.4 Community Farming and Agriculture.
+POLICY OS-2.4 COMMUNITY FARMING AND AGRICULTURE.

-Support community farming and agriculture in appropriate locations within the open space network.
-See the Community Farming and Agriculture Chapter for details about the SEDA agricultural land typology.
+Support community farming and agriculture in appropriate locations.
+See Chapter 5 - Community Farming and Agriculture for details about the SEDA agricultural land typology.

 Pursue partnerships with local organizations to promote agricultural uses in the open space network.